HangingBallsack/Notes/INF226_notes.md

 - **Spoofing**
   - Transmissions with intentially mislabeled source
 - **Tampering**
-  - Midification of persistent data or data in transport
+  - Modification of persistent data or data in transport
 - **Repudiation**
   - Denial of having performed unauthorized operations, in systems where these operations cannot be traced
 - **Information disclosure**
-  - Acces to daa in an unathorized fasion
+  - Access to data in an unathorized fasion
 - **Denial of Service**
   - Rendering a service unaccessible to intended users
 - **Elevation of priviledge**